jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Defines if haproxy should be configured in master-worker mode.
 If `false`, one single process is forked in the background.
 If `true`, a master process is started in the foreground and can be used to manage current and old worker processes.
-The default value is `false`, which preserves historical behavior of HAProxy Ingress.
+The default value is `false` in v0.14, which preserves historical behavior of HAProxy Ingress. v0.15 and newer defaults to `true` if not declared.
 External HAProxy deployment needs master-worker mode and will enforce `--master-worker` as `true` if configured.

 ---